-The geosphere includes the entire solid surface of the Earth: soil, rock, sand, ocean floor and continents.
+The geosphere includes all the solid surface of the Earth: soil, rock, sand, ocean floor, and continents.
+In Elementary GLOBE, soil is the focus of the geosphere component of the Earth system.
 Soil is a precious natural resource and so deeply affects every part of each ecosystem that it is often called the "great integrator."
 For example, soil holds nutrients and water for plants and animals.
 Soil filters and cleans water that passes through it.
-Soil can change the chemistry of water and impact the amount that recharges the groundwater or returns to the atmosphere to form rain.
+Soil can change the chemistry of water, impact the amount of groundwater recharge, and affect the amount of water that returns to the atmosphere.
 The foods we eat and most of the materials we use for paper, buildings, and clothing are dependent on soil.
 Soil plays an important role in the amount and types of gases in the atmosphere.
 It stores and transfers heat, affects the temperature of the atmosphere, and controls the activities of plants and other organisms living in the soil.